thejqs/api/README.md

 Now.
 Let's talk for a minute about workarounds.

 While `make local-run` is still running, use another cli tab to check out `make local-pg-cli`.
 That will give us a command-line interface inside the running `postgres` container.
 From there, we can do `psql project -U project` (the db role and name being defined for us by our `docker-compose` tools) and get dropped right into the `psql` command line.
-With a `\d+` we can see there's some Django-y stuff here -- but nothing from the models we defined in `project/api/models.py`.
+With a `\d+` we can see there's some `Django`-y stuff here -- but nothing from the models we defined in `project/api/models.py`.

 OK, maybe it just failed to run the migrations we told it to in `compose/start-dev.sh`.
 We can run those ourselves. `\q` out of the db, then `exit` out of the container.
 And run `make local-makemigrations`.
 Huh.
 Nothing found.
 Well maybe because I made the migration files myself in `project/api/migrations/`.
 So let's try `make local-migrate`.
 Weird that it still doesn't see anything.